bugaevc/asmwall/data.md

 Note that this function should be called in the exact same way, since the optimization only changes function's internal behaviour, not its "public interface".

+### fastcall

+The fastcall convention is very similar to cdecl, the difference being that the first two function arguments are not pushed onto the stack, but passed in `ecx` and `edx` registers, respectively.
+This allows simple functions to be shorter and operate faster.